thradams/cake/removing_phase_2.md

 // A will expand to B C
 ```

-The following code will no longer compile:
+3 - The following code will no longer compile:

 ```c
 #de\
 fine A B\
 C
 ```

+## Samples

 Inside a constant expression, line continuation will also be ignored.
 For example: